-What does early recovery, and working with others look like in The Age of Corona, or during these difficult times, and/or these trying times?
+What does early recovery and working with others look like in The Age of Corona, or during these difficult times, and/or these trying times?

-Being at home for three months straight, while only leaving my house twice a week, to drive to the new social mecca, the supermarket, and limiting myself to seeing one friend, once a week (it’s the new friends with benefits, the benefit being human contact), means I’ve been watching a lot of television.
-There, I’m hearing a lot of Covid-19 buzz phrases being thrown around faster than misinformation, so basically, I’m just getting tired of the concern for my well-being from businesses.
-Just for today, I’m trying to avoid all of those “empathetic” terms, because they are overused to sell fast food and other products—as in, “At Burger King, during these difficult times, we understand your need to be safe but, our business if the most important thing, so, please, buy our burgers.”
+I’ve been at home for three months straight.
+I only leave my house twice a week to drive to the new social mecca, the supermarket.
+This plus limiting myself to seeing one friend, once a week (it’s the new friends with benefits, the benefit being human contact), means I’ve been watching a lot of television.
+There, I hear a lot of Covid-19 buzz phrases being thrown around even faster than misinformation.
+So basically, I’m getting tired of the concern for my well-being from businesses.
+Just for today, I’m trying to avoid all of those “empathetic” terms that are overused to sell fast food and other products.
+For example, “At Burger King, during these difficult times, we understand your need to be safe.
+But our business if the most important thing, so, please, buy our burgers.”

 Now we have Zoom meetings.
 I can tell someone, “Go to a Zoom meeting now, and call me in an hour.”
 On-line meetings happen throughout the world, 24 hours a day, seven days a week.
-It’s like saying, “it’s 5 o’clock somewhere,” but usually they’re not saying it about recovery.
-If my friend calls back with a resentment afterward, a good one, such as, “no one knew how to mute or unmute themselves,” I can advise him to go to another one, immediately.
-Yes there are some hearty mavericks, and those who need to feel on the cutting edge in their recovery, by still going to the few face-to-face meetings which exist, and refuse to shut down.
+It’s like saying, “it’s 5 o’clock somewhere,” except that phrase usually isn’t about recovery.
+If my friend calls back with a resentment afterward—a good one, such as, “no one knew how to mute or unmute themselves”—I can advise him to go to another one, immediately.
+Yes there are some hearty mavericks and those who need to feel on the cutting edge in their recovery by still going to the few face-to-face meetings which exist, and refuse to shut down.
 However, Zoom meetings are a good substitute to the old, pre-2020, face-to-face meetings.

-All I can recommend is that when, and if, we can get back to normal, participating within fellowship is a great place to start, and then using the rest of any program of recovery is the very next step.
-If you can get through this Age of Corona, these difficult times, or these trying times the ability to stay sober in that world, should be so much easier, as then your toolbox can by twice its current size.
-As in the pre-March 2020 world, the personal relationships you can have, will have more of a chance to be real, honest, and hardly like the dysfunctional, harmful ones we held dear in our past.
+When, and if, we can get back to normal, participating within fellowship is a great place to start.
+Then using the rest of any program of recovery is the very next step.
+If you can get through this Age of Corona, these difficult times, or these trying times staying sober should be so much easier, as then your toolbox will be twice its current size.
+As in the pre-March 2020 world, the personal relationships you can have will have more of a chance to be real, honest.
+A far cry from the dysfunctional, harmful ones we held dear in our past.